 Plant toxicity is another thing to consider.
 Some food plants, such as rhubarb, have toxic parts.
 Others, like parsnip or nettles, can cause reactions on sensitive skin.
 Doing your research or consulting with an expert permaculture designer can help you avoid these plants altogether and/or teach your children to treat them with respect.

 How to Choose Edible Landscaping Plants For Your Forest Garden

 Permaculture food forests depend primarily on perennial plants that come back year after year.
 This approach helps to build rather than deplete soils.
 It’s also a lot less work over time because it eliminates the need to till the soil every year!

 A fully developed food forest contains up to 7 plant layers.
-These include “guilds” of different types of plants from tall ones to ground covers which grow well together and support each other synergistically in the garden.
+These include “guilds” of different types of plants from tall trees and plants to ground covers which grow well together and support each other synergistically in the garden.

-The 7 layers of a food forest include:
+The 7 layers of a permaculture food forest or forest garden include:

-- Canopy layer – large fruit or nut trees, typically 30 or more feet tall.
-Smaller backyards might omit this layer or might use a taller subcanopy tree such as a standard apple in its place.
+- Canopy layer – large fruit trees or nut trees, typically 30 or more feet tall.
+Smaller backyards might omit this layer or might use a taller subcanopy tree such as standard apple trees in its place.
 Examples may include walnut, avocado, mulberry, or stone pine.

 - Sub-canopy layer – shorter fruit or nut trees such as apple, peach, pear, or hazelnut.